dfe-analytical-services/r_survey_analysis_guide/README.md

 -   To use renv for version control in this project follow these steps:

     -   Install the renv package by typing this in the console: `install.packages("renv")`
+    -   Then type `y` in the console and press "Enter" on the keyboard
     -   Then type this in the console: `renv::restore()`
     -   Then type `y` in the console and press "Enter" on the keyboard